fengq1a0/FOF/README.md

+# DEPRECATED
+This branch is deprecated!
+Please check out the [main branch](https://github.com/fengq1a0/FOF/), which offers several improvements, enhanced implementation, and better performance.
+We have simplified the training process, making it easy to train and reproduce our results.
+Additionally, FOF-related codes are implemented as a CUDA extension.
+Use it in your code!

 # FOF: Learning Fourier Occupancy Field for Monocular Real-time Human Reconstruction
 It seems that I updated a wrong version checkpoint, which may not work as well as in paper.
 In fact, the original project has been modified to a new one, and I'm still working on it.
 It's very struggling to rewrite and roll back to the old version (the version in this repository).
 So I'll update the new version code in this repositary as soon as the new paper is completed.
 By then, you can get a model that is similar to the old version by changing some parameters.